-Attic: Trusses, rafters, sheathing, signs of water intrusion, insulation, and proper
+Trusses, rafters, sheathing, signs of water intrusion, insulation, and proper ventilation.

-Electrical: Main and Sub-panels, wiring methods/proper wiring, all accessible outlet and
+Main and Remote Distribution Panels, wiring methods/proper wiring, all accessible outlet

-Heating & Cooling: Air conditioner operation, Forced air units, venting, Heat pumps, air
+Air conditioner operation, Forced air units, venting, Heat pumps, air handlers, proper

-Swimming Pools: Operation, pump & filter system, fences, gates, locks (for safety
+Operation, pump & filter system, fences, gates, locks (for safety reasons), barriers between